muri11as/AppsecSandbox/README.md

 Restrictions:
-1. no * operator allowed
+1.  * operator is filtered

 2. no file operations

 3. pretty much anything that has to do with memory management is disabled

 Requirements: